Qvatra/cucumberStepsGenerator/README.md

 # Cucumber steps generator
-Package provides a DRY way of creating cucumber steps using combinations of predefined set of actions, targets and areas.
+Package provides a DRY way of creating cucumber steps by combining predefined set of actions, targets and areas.
-Action can by applied to target that is located in area.
-Targets and areas contain set of xpath selectors while actions contain nightwatch commands.
+Targets and areas contain xpath selectors while actions contain nightwatch commands.
+In gherkin it will read as "action applied to target that is located in area":
+**When I click button "Submit" in modal** would be composed out of *I click* action, *button "Submit"* target and *in modal* area.
+The power of this tool is in automatic generation of all configured combinations for actions, targets and areas.

 ## Installation
 ```npm i -D cucumber-steps-generator```